moment/luxon/docs/math.md

 DateTime.fromISO('2017-05-15').plus({months: 2, days: 6}).toISODate(); //=> '2017-07-21'
 ```

 This isn't as simple as it looks.
-For example, but should you expect this to do?
+For example, what should you expect this to do?

 ```js
 DateTime.fromISO('2017-04-30').plus({months: 1, days: 1}).toISODate() //=> '2017-05-31'